Glassmann/DO-MY-HOMEWORK/README.md

-# DO-MY-HOMEWORK
+# HOMEWORK TEAM
 Delegate your homework and class work and get everything done for you accurately in the shortest time.
-Affordable and student focused rates.
+Affordable and student-focused rates.